Level 1: Digital Citizenship | Cyber Civics

 UNIT 6: YOUR IDENTITY & PRIVACY

-While the Internet can be a good place to explore different ideas or personal characteristics, there can be a dangerous side to sharing too much personal information online, which is explored in this unit (also includes hate speech lesson).
+While the Internet can be a good place to explore different personas or identity characteristics, there can be danger in sharing too much personal information online, as students discover in this unit.
+They also explore “hate speech,” which is communication that attacks an individual or group based upon identity characteristics they cannot change.

 • Teacher Guide